 - Content writers are able to upload articles/content that they are passionate about (solves the quality issue)

 - Content writers are given exposure without compromising the value of their work

 Advisor, 18 May:

 Today we had a voice chat together with our advisor over Skype.
 It was supposed to be on Lift Off 2 but our advisor started his internship hence the delay.
-It didn’t really affect us in anyway since we were not working on anything for the past few day.
+It didn’t really affect us in any way since we were not working on anything for the past few days.

 We went briefly went through the objective of the project.
 The problem we are trying to solve.
 The stack we will be using (not decided yet).
 Version control which is Github.
 The distribution of workload.
 And the possibility of upgrading to Apollo 11.